camunda-community-hub/camunda-7-to-8-migration/cawemo-to-web-modeler-migration/README.md

 zsh ./migrate-file-cawemo-to-web-modeler.sh
 ```

-The script migrates each individual project and it's content step-by-step.
+The script migrates each individual project and its content step-by-step.
 It will print the status of the migration live.

 ![Migration example](./migration-example.png)